BennoMan123/Contact_List_Project/README.md

 * Added comments in the contactsInterface class and added getName() method.
 * Implemented the get name method in the contact class.
 * Switched the format of the return of the birthdate from mm/dd/yy to mm/dd/yyyy in contact class.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 10/26/23 Part 5:
 * Added comments in the text colors interface and contact class.
 * Added a check in firstChartoUpper to see if it's null, have it return null and see if string to see if it's empty and return "".
 * Also removed some more unneeded comments.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 10/26/23 Part 6:
 * Added comments in main class.
-* Updated javadocs.
+* Updated the javadocs folder.

 10/26/23 Part 7:
 * Added phase 2 doc.